-Operational Functions Department of Fundamental Operation PRIMARY AGENCY Operational Functions - Department of Environmental Quality serves as the primary agency.
-The operational functions for the primary agency may PRIMARI AGENCI include the following: Department of Environmental Quality Provides expertise on environmental effects of oil discharges or releases of hazardous materials, and environmental pollution control techniques.
-Provides investigative support and expertise on environmental and public health issues related to oil and hazardous material incidents.
-Provides technical support to local and State hazardous materials teams.
-Evaluates and provide recommendations pertaining to the public health and the environmental risks related to food, air, water, and soil contamination.
-Requests federal assistance as necessary.
-Recommends hazardous materials disposal option.
-Assists in identifying personnel and resources to support oil and hazardous materials response.
-Impact Assessments &amp; Cleanup Operations: Coordinates to manage the overall state effort to detect, identify, contain, cleanup, dispose, or minimize releases of oil or hazardous materials including assessment impacts and cleanup needs or priorities, and advising and assisting others where the source of the spill is known.
+Operational Functions - Department of Environmental Quality serves as PRIMARY AGENCY the primary agency.
+The operational functions for the primary agency include: Department of Environmental Quality Provide expertise on environmental effects of oil discharges or releases of hazardous materials, and environmental pollution control techniques.
+Provide investigative support and expertise on environmental and public health issues related to oil and hazardous material incidents.
+Provide technical support to local and State hazardous materials teams.
+Evaluate and provide recommendations pertaining to the public health and the environmental risks related to food, air, water, and soil contamination.
+Request federal assistance as necessary.
+Recommend hazardous materials disposal option.
+Assist in identifying personnel and resources to support oil and hazardous materials response.
+Impact Assessments & Cleanup Operations: Coordinate to manage the overall state effort to detect, identify, contain, cleanup, dispose, or minimize releases of oil or hazardous materials including assessment impacts and cleanup needs or priorities, and advising and assisting others where the source of the spill is known.
 Where the source is unknown or the responsible party unwilling or unable to respond, ESF #10 will coordinate with other government authorities, including local and federal, to adequately abate, contain, and remove contaminants.
-Cost Recovery &amp; Mitigation: In collaboration with DES and other key partners, will be responsible for coordinating state efforts to recover response costs through any federal reimbursement options or directly from responsible parties.
-Coordinates mitigation actions where actions may be taken to SUPPORTING AGENCIES mitigate potential spills or effects of future spills.
-Operational Functions - The operational functions for the supporting agencies may include the following: Department of Agriculture Provides technical assistance and subject matter expertise regarding agricultural health and disease management issues.
-Supports Food Safety Modernization Act (FSMA) and Produce Safety Rule (PSR) compliant training, education, outreach, technical assistance, and enforcement as it relates to Montana's produce industry.
+Cost Recovery & Mitigation: In collaboration with DES and other key partners, will be responsible for coordinating state efforts to recover response costs through any federal reimbursement options or directly from responsible parties.
+Coordinate mitigation actions where actions may be taken to mitigate potential spills or effects of future spills.
+SUPPORTING AGENCIES Operational Functions - The operational functions for the supporting agencies may include: Montana Department of Military Affairs National Guard - 83rd Civil Support Team (CST) Upon approval by the Governor: Support civil authorities at domestic CBRN incident sites by identifying CBRN agents/substances, assessing current and projected consequences, advising on response measures, and assisting with requests for additional support.
+Army and Air National Guard